samelhousseini/km-openai/README.md

 # Search Parameters
 Multiple Search Parameters have been added to control the behavior of the agent.
+The below values are all `true` **by default**.
+This can be tested in Postman or the interacting bot:

 1. `search_method`: this parameter can take 2 values `'os'` and `'zs'`. `'os'` stands for 'one-pass' agent, and is a straight-forward prompt. `'zs'` stands for Zero-shot-ReAct agent, and uses the LangChain agent.
 The LangChain agent should give better quality of results than the on-pass agent.